JCSS-PMC/PMC/part-03/general-principles.md

 Stress strain relationship
 ```

-Additional to the one dimensional {math}`\sigma-\varepsilon-` diagram, information about a number of other quantities and effects is of importance, such as:
+Additional to the one dimensional $\sigma-\varepsilon-$ diagram, information about a number of other quantities and effects is of importance, such as:

 - Multi-axial stress condition
 - Duration and strain rate effects